SharonaBadloe/Traditional-and-Neural-Semantic-Role-Labeling/README.md

 -  **List of children:** -- Sharona why?--
 -  **Length of lists:** This feature measures how much a token is embedded within the dependency structure.
 It is expected the argument labels can correlate with this measure and certain argument labels are more likely to have a great length.

 ### 4. Machine learning algorithm

-The machine learning algorithm chosen for these calssification tasks was support vector machines (SVM).
-Support-vector machines are supervised learning models using learning algorithms that evaluate data for classification and regression analysis in machine learning.
-Moreover, it can be seeen from previous studies on SRL that the most frequently used classifier was SVM.
-Among the numerous classification algorithms, SVM most often used.
+The machine learning algorithm chosen for these classification tasks was Support Vector Machines (SVM).
+SVMs are supervised learning models using learning algorithms that evaluate data for classification and regression analysis in machine learning.
+Moreover, it can be seen from previous studies on SRL that this one was the most frequently used classifier.
 The kernel approach allows SVMs to do non-linear classification efficiently by implicitly mapping their inputs into high-dimensional feature spaces.

-### 6.Summary table for all the results generated
+### 5.Summary table for all the results generated

 Three evaluations: Predicate and argument identification and argument classification

-### 7. Conclusion
+### 6. Conclusion
 ### References

 Amjad Abu-Jbara and Dragomir Radev.
 2012.
 Umichigan: A conditional random field model for resolving the